krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 |                       | "Principal":{"AWS":"arn:aws:sts::123456789012:assumed-role/role-name/role-session-name"}

 Role Based Access Control (RBAC):
-- “Traditional authorization model used in IAM is called role-based access control.
-This is based on a person's job-role.” [in AWS context, role refers to IAM-role]
+- Traditional authorization model used in IAM is called role-based access control.
+This is based on a person's job-role. [in AWS context, role refers to IAM-role]
-- “In RBAC model, you implement different policies for different job functions.”
+- In RBAC model, you implement different policies for different job functions.
-- “As best policy, you grant the minimum permissions necessary for the job function. this is known as "granting least privilege".”
+- As best policy, you grant the minimum permissions necessary for the job function. this is known as "granting least privilege".
-- “The disadvantage of RBAC model is that when employees add new resources, you must update policies to allow access to those resources.”
+- The disadvantage of RBAC model is that when employees add new resources, you must update policies to allow access to those resources.

 Attribute Based Access Control (ABAC):
-- “ABAC is an authorization strategy that defines permissions based on attributes (also known as Tags)”
+- ABAC is an authorization strategy that defines permissions based on attributes (also known as Tags)
-- “Tags can be attached to IAM Principals (users or roles) and to AWS resources”
+- Tags can be attached to IAM Principals (users or roles) and to AWS resources
-- “With ABAC, policies can be designed to allow operations when the principal's tag matches the resource tag.”
+- With ABAC, policies can be designed to allow operations when the principal's tag matches the resource tag.
-- “ABAC is useful in environments that are growing rapidly and helps with situations where policy management becomes cumbersome”
+- ABAC is useful in environments that are growing rapidly and helps with situations where policy management becomes cumbersome
-- “With ABAC, permissions scale - it is no longer necessary for administrator to update existing policies.”
+- With ABAC, permissions scale - it is no longer necessary for administrator to update existing policies.
-- “ABAC requires fewer policies”
+- ABAC requires fewer policies

 ### Architecture Patterns